On penalized estimation for dynamical systems with small noise: Adaptive version of the penalized estimator

-The term $|u_j|^\gamma$ grows slower than the the first normed terms in $V_\ve^\delta(u)$, so $\arg\min V_\ve^\delta(u) = O_p(1)$ and, in turn, $\arg\min V_\ve(u)$ is also $O_p(1)$.
-Since $\arg\min V(u)$ is unique, then the theorem is proved. \end{proof} \begin{remark} Theorem \ref{th3} shows that, if $\gamma<1$, one can estimate the nonzero parameters $\theta_j^*\neq 0$ at the usual rate without introducing asymptotic bias due to the penalization and, at the same time, shrink the estimates of the null $\theta_j^*=0$ parameters toward zero with positive probability.
-On the contrary, if $\gamma\geq 1$ non zero parameters are estimated with some asymptotic bias if $\lambda_0>0$.
-This is a well known result in the literature. \end{remark}
+Theorem \ref{th3} shows that, if $p<1$, one can estimate the nonzero parameters $\theta_j^*\neq 0$ at the usual rate without introducing asymptotic bias due to the penalization and, at the same time, shrink the estimates of the null $\theta_j^*=0$ parameters toward zero with positive probability.

+On the contrary, if $p\geq 1$ non zero parameters are estimated with some asymptotic bias if $\lambda_0>0$.
+This is a well known result in the literature \citep{Zou06} and has been indeed considered in \citet{DegIac12} for ergodic diffusion models with discrete observations.
+In this section we consider only the case for $p=1$, i.e. the real Lasso estimator.